 Project Structure

-CLI commands, templates, generated file structure, and build configuration
+Templates, generated file layout, and build configuration

 Project Structure